mapleqin/PictureChooseLib/README.md

 # PictureChooseLib
 This is a picture select Android library that supports camera to take pictures, picture gallery multiple choice, image shearing！

+For more information please see <a href='http://toaker.github.io/PictureChooseLib'>the website</a>

 ## Screenshots
 ![Sample1](Screenshots/1.jpg)
 ![Sample2](Screenshots/2.jpg)